ASUS-AICS/LibMultiLabel/docs/cli/nn.rst

-Training, Prediction, and Hyperparameter Search for Neural Networks
+Training, Prediction, and Hyper-parameter Search for Neural Networks
 ===================================================================

 For users who are just getting started, see: